 “Our success can be attributed to the principle that our customers deserve a quality product, timely delivery and a fair price.
 In order to provide this we have committed ourselves to a strategy leading to sustainable and lasting relationships involving our customers, employees and suppliers.
 As a result of this strategy, we are now the preferred suppliers for some of the largest organisations in East Africa.”

-Over time, DPL’s core product range has seen many modifications and improvements so as to continue answering both the client and end-consumers’ needs.
+Over time, the core product range at Dodhia Packaging Ltd has seen many modifications and improvements so as to continue answering both the client and end-consumers’ needs.
 “Cartons have gone from being just boxes for goods transportation to a way of advertising your product due to their everyday visibility,” the Director explains.
 “This is especially the case in Africa, where just looking around you will notice products in these cartons; from little shops on the roadside to the back of motorbikes and trucks.
 As a Company we constantly look at ways to provide our clients with better designed boxes, complete with clear and colourful branding that serves to market the product towards the target audience.”

 As the East African market becomes more and more sophisticated, DPL expect the demand for innovative and attractive packaging to continue growing.
 To meet this demand, ongoing research and development (R&D) and equipment upgrades are required.